| Is

 WARNING

-- THIS MILEAGE IS INCORRECT
+- THIS MILEAGE IS INCORRECT WARNING

-- CHECKS WERE UNABLE TO CONFIRM THE ACCURACY OF THIS MILEAGE
+- CHECKS WERE UNABLE TO CONFIRM THE ACCURACY OF THIS MILEAGE When you are

 buying from a motor trader look out for a disclaimer, this may state something

-incorrect and should not be relied on.
+to the effect that the mileage maybe incorrect and should not be relied on.
 You shouldn't have to look too

 hard, because it should be precise, bold and compelling.